Loading...

 (H) (1) The Attorney General or any law enforcement agency may do all of the following:

-(a) Investigate any charitable organization or any officer, agent, trustee, member, or employee of the organization;
+(a) Investigate any charitable organization, distributor, or manufacturer or any officer, agent, trustee, member, or employee of the organization, distributor, or manufacturer;

 (c) Conduct inspections, audits, and observations of bingo or games of chance;

-(d) Conduct inspections of the premises where bingo or games of chance are conducted;
+(d) Conduct inspections of the premises where bingo or games of chance are conducted or where bingo supplies are manufactured or distributed;

 (e) Take any other necessary and reasonable action to determine if a violation of any provision of this chapter or R.C.
 Chapter 2915 has occurred and to determine whether R.C. § 2915.11, or any substantially equivalent municipal ordinance, has been complied with.

-(2) If any law enforcement agency has reasonable grounds to believe that a charitable organization or an officer, agent, trustee, member, or employee of the organization has violated any provision of this chapter or R.C.
+(2) If any law enforcement agency has reasonable grounds to believe that a charitable organization, distributor, or manufacturer or an officer, agent, trustee, member, or employee of the organization, distributor, or manufacturer has violated any provision of this chapter or R.C.
 Chapter 2915, the law enforcement agency may proceed by action in the proper court to enforce this chapter or R.C.
 Chapter 2915, provided that the law enforcement agency shall give written notice to the Attorney General when commencing an action as described in this division.

-(I) No person shall destroy, alter, conceal, withhold, or deny access to any accounts or records of a charitable organization that have been requested for examination, or obstruct, impede, or interfere with any inspection, audit, or observation of bingo or a game of chance or premises where bingo or a game of chance is conducted, or refuse to comply with any reasonable request of, or obstruct, impede, or interfere with any other reasonable action undertaken by, the Attorney General or a law enforcement agency pursuant to division (H) of this section.
+(I) No person shall destroy, alter, conceal, withhold, or deny access to any accounts or records of a charitable organization, distributor, or manufacturer that have been requested for examination, or obstruct, impede, or interfere with any inspection, audit, or observation of bingo or a game of chance, of premises where bingo or a game of chance is conducted, or of premises where bingo supplies are manufactured or distributed, or refuse to comply with any reasonable request of, or obstruct, impede, or interfere with any other reasonable action undertaken by, the Attorney General or a law enforcement agency pursuant to division (H) of this section.

 (J) Whoever violates division (A) or (I) of this section is guilty of a misdemeanor of the first degree.